Jeremy-sense/Jeremy-sense/README.md

 - 👋 Hi, I’m @Jeremy-sense
-- 👀 I’m interested in using tec3hnology to enhance education
+- 👀 I’m interested in using technology to enhance education
 - 🌱 I’m currently learning xquery